-Investment team member Primary title with Advisor Started with the Fund George H. Davis, Jr. Executive Chairman and Portfolio Manager 2004 Patricia McKenna, CFA Portfolio Manager 2004 Judd Peters, CFA Portfolio Manager 2004 Scott McBride, CFA Chief Executive Officer and Portfolio Manager 2004 purchase Fund shares by wire transfer.
-You may exchange or redeem Fund shares by telephone at 1-866-HW-FUNDS (1-866-493-8637).
+Investment team member Primary title with Advisor Started with the Fund

+George H. Davis, Jr. Portfolio Manager 2004

+Patricia McKenna, CFA Portfolio Manager 2004

+Judd Peters, CFA Portfolio Manager 2004

+Scott McBride, CFA President and Portfolio Manager 2004

 Purchase and Sale of Fund Shares.
 You may purchase, exchange or redeem Fund shares on any day the New York Stock Exchange ("NYSE") is open for trading by written request via mail (Hotchkis & Wiley Funds, c/o U.S. Bank Global Fund Services, P.O.
 Box 701, Milwaukee, Wisconsin 53201-0701) or through a broker-dealer or other financial intermediary.
-You may also
+You may also purchase Fund shares by wire transfer.
+You may exchange or redeem Fund shares by telephone at 1-866-HW-FUNDS (1-866-493-8637).